Ox-stacks/ADVJSBIG/README.md

   ## Installation
 Now in to visual studio code and open a new terminal.
+Inside the terminal input these command lines:
+1. npm install
+2. cd client
+3. npm install
-Inside the terminal input these command lines: npm install cd client npm install then you can close that terminal or hit cd.. then run these two commands npm run seed npm run dev
+4. then you can close that terminal or hit cd..
+5. then run these two commands:
+6. npm run seed
+7. npm run dev

 ## Interacting with MongoDB database
 To interact more with MongoDB database: